 Also, props to the kid holding up the blank banner.
 I’m sure someone will feel like they’re being cheered on….or heckled….or something.

 – Why are they seemingly acting like Brock and Ash are a team in this tournament?
-The introduce them together when “Giant” and Anthony were introduced on their own is all….
+They introduce them together when “Giant” and Anthony were introduced on their own.

-– Continuing the amazingly cliché tradition of fixing any and all trust issues/behavioral problems by having him self-sacrifice himself, even just a little, to save the Pokemon in question.
+– Continuing the amazingly cliché tradition of fixing any and all trust issues/behavioral problems by having Ash self-sacrifice himself, even just a little, to save the Pokemon in question.

 – Misty: “It seems like everything changed when Ash dove to save Primeape.
 That’s when Primeape started to trust Ash.”
 Now channeling Captain Obvious-Brock is Misty.
 And, really guys, the audience is well aware of how lazy this flash in the pan character development is, no need to point it out by giving a detailed account of it.

 – Why is Hitmonlee listening to Team Rocket?
-Surely it knows they’re not Giant, his actual owner.
+Surely it knows they’re not Giant, his actual Trainer.

 – It’s a little bit on the ironic side that Anthony is telling Brock that real men know when to admit defeat.
 Remember way back in Pewter City?
 Brock is the one who both knew when to quit in order to stop himself from severely hurting Pikachu AND he basically gave Ash the gym badge on the factor of him stopping himself from hurting Brock’s Onix.